ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: ProactivePIM Architecture

-\textbf{Target Subtable to Prefetch.} The key criteria for selecting a target subtable are (i) the degree of intra-GnR locality and (ii) the subtable size, both of which influence cache efficiency.
-In the QR-trick, the R subtable is much smaller than the Q subtable, and subembeddings exhibit high intra-GnR locality as described in Section III-A. Therefore, the R subtable is chosen.
-For TT-Rec, the intra-GnR locality is similar among all the subtables, but the second subtable is three-dimensional, resulting in a larger size.
-Furthermore, as described in Section IV-C, the subembedding dimension of the third table is smaller than the other tables, which degrades cache efficiency.
-Therefore, the first subtable is the target.
+\textbf{Target Subtable to Prefetch.} The key criteria for selecting a target subtable are (i) the degree of intra-GnR locality and (ii) the subtable size, both of which influence the cache efficiency.
+In the QR-trick, the R subtable is much smaller than the Q subtable, and the subembeddings exhibit high intra-GnR locality as described in Section \ref{weight-sharing-intro}.
+Therefore, the R subtable is chosen.
+For TT-Rec, the intra-GnR locality is similar among all the subtables since they have nearly the same total entries.
+However, the second subtable is three-dimensional, resulting in a larger size than the others.
+Furthermore, as described in Section \ref{tt_opt}, the third subtable is read from the bankgroup during the skinny GEMM operation.
+Therefore, the first subtable is the prefetch target.

-\textbf{Prefetch Method.} Figure \ref{fig:timeline_comparison} (a) shows the original execution timeline for CnR/GnR execution of three original tables.
+\textbf{Table-wise Prefetch.} Prefetching hot subembeddings leads to a notable reduction in the total execution time by lowering memory access.
+Figure \ref{fig:timeline_comparison} (a) shows the original execution timeline for CnR/GnR execution of the three original tables.
 Once CnR/GnR completes for table A, the partial sums from each bg-PIM are transferred to the bd-PIM during the transfer phase.
-Figure \ref{fig:timeline_comparison} (b) illustrates the naive method in which all target subtables are read and offloaded before the embedding layer execution, which we name all-table prefetch.
-At the cost of the initial delay, the time consumed in PIM operation is largely reduced due to the cache hit.
-This effect is permanent before the inference terminates.
-However, this method requires a large SRAM cache to store all the target subtables.
-When there are 20 tables, 17\% area overhead in DRAM die occurs, which worsens with more tables.
-VP could be utilized to reduce SRAM size fourfold by distributing subembedding dimensions across bank groups.
-However, for dimensions smaller than 256B, the data read per access falls below the DRAM burst granularity, reducing efficiency.
-Observing that batches are scheduled table-wise in the embedding layer, ProactivePIM adopts a table-wise prefetch scheme.
-This approach offloads target subembeddings of the next table once the CnR/GnR of the previous table completes, as illustrated in Figure \ref{fig:timeline_comparison} (c).
-Before CnR/GnR begins for table B, the target subtable is prefetched to the cache during table A’s data transfer phase, with the same process for tables B and C. This method allows the SRAM cache to accommodate only a single subtable, significantly reducing PIM area overhead.
+Figure \ref{fig:timeline_comparison} (b) illustrates the naive method in which all target subtables are read and offloaded before the embedding layer execution, which we name the all-table prefetch.
+At the cost of the initial delay, the time consumed in the PIM operation is largely reduced owing to the cache hit, which is permanent before the inference terminates.
+However, this method requires a large SRAM cache as it needs to store every target subtable of all original tables, which leads to 14\% area overhead in DRAM die for 5-table configuration.
+This effect worsens with more tables.
+VP can be utilized to reduce the SRAM size fourfold by distributing subembedding dimensions across bank groups, but the data read per access falls below the DRAM burst granularity for dimensions smaller than 256B, requiring another approach.